Nobility in Feudal Europe

 Duelling became so popular as a replacement for Trial by Battle, that it was estimate in France alone, that more than 4,000 gentlemen lost their lives duelling between 1589 and 1607.
 Henri IV (1553-1610) issued an edict that marshals of France should hear all complaints concerning the honour of nobles and gentlemen, and that duelling should be punishable by death and confiscation of property.
 Seconds and assistants should lose their rank, dignity and offices, and be banished from court.
 But the number of duels continued to increase.
 Even Richelieu (1585-1642) tried to put an end to duelling.
 There was a non-fatal duel between an infamous duelist François de Montmorency-Bouteville (1600-1627) and Guy d'Harcourt, Comte de Beuvron.
 Harcourt escaped to England, but Bouteville was tried and beheaded.
 Even this did not stop duelling in France.
 Voltaire (1694-1778) noted that duelists could be seconded by as many as 10 or 20 people, and they would also often fight as well after their principals had been disabled.
 Finally it was Louis XIV (1638-1715) who created a 'court of honour' to redress all conflicts.
 Anyone issuing or accepting a challenge would be suspended for three years from any office of the state, would be imprisoned for two years, and was fined ½ of his yearly income.
 Anyone who fought a duel would be held guilty of murder.
 Persons of high rank were beheaded, and others hung and their bodies refused a Christian burial.
 The key was that Louis XIV carried through with his promise and many were executed.

-extensive article in Wikipedia is a testament to the role and importance of duelling throughout the Middle Ages (5th century to 15th century) and well into early modern Europe (15th century to 18th century).
+The extensive article in Wikipedia is a testament to the role and importance of duelling throughout the Middle Ages (5th century to 15th century) and well into early modern Europe (15th century to 18th century).

 We have mentioned quite extensively the Trial by Battle, but what of the Trial by Ordeal?
 Ordeal was probably a Saxon word and was used for a kind of purgation (purification or cleansing) in Canon Law, where the 'party' was to be judged guilty or not guilty.
 An 'offender' when pleading 'not guilty' might chose to be judged by twelve men (God and Country), or just by God.
 A Trial by Ordeal would be either by water or by fire.
 The water ordeal would be performed in either cold or hot water.
 "The parties suspected were adjudged innocent, if their bodies were not born up by the water contrary to the corse of nature; in hot water, they were to put their bare arms or legs into scalding water, which if they brought out without hurt, they were taken to be innocent of the crime".
 Fire ordeal involved "passing, bare-footed and blindfold over nine hot glowing plough-shares; or were to carry burning irons in their hands, usually of one pound weight, or of two pounds which was duplex, or of three pounds weight which was triplex; judged innocent or 'nocent', acquitted or condemned".
 The fire ordeal was for freemen, or "persons of better condition" and the water ordeal for bondsmen and 'rusticks'.
-Trial by Ordeal was condemned by Pope Stephen V and Pope Innocent III forbade priestly cooperation in AD 1215 (it was later abolished by the English Parliament).ordeal_by_fire
+Trial by Ordeal was condemned by Pope Stephen V and Pope Innocent III forbade priestly cooperation in AD 1215 (it was later abolished by the English Parliament).

 Above we can see a trail by fire painted in ca. AD 1430.
 The 'trial by fire' sounds pretty barbaric, even if it was only administered to those who professed to believe in God.
 However one analysis of church records from 13th century Hungary showed that 308 cases were judge by trial by fire.
 Exactly 100 were aborted before obtaining a result.
 Of the remaining 208 the number burned was 78, meaning that according to records 130 passed the trial by fire and remained unharmed.
 In England there are records of 19 trials by fire, of which 17 were exonerated.
 The conclusion drawn was that the clergy rigged the whole thing, or …

-William of Breteuil (a Benedictine Abbot) and Ascelin de Goel (ca. AD 1045-1116), Seigneur d'Ivry & Bréval.
+Honour could take many forms.
+There was at one moment in time a conflict between William of Breteuil (a Benedictine Abbot) and Ascelin de Goel (ca. AD 1045-1116), Seigneur d'Ivry & Bréval.
 The château d'Ivry had been given to Guillaume de Breteuil, but Ascelin felt he had more right to it, being already its commander (and in his family since before his grand-father).
 After taking the affair to the courts, the young brother of Ascelin, taking advantage of the fact that Guillaume was in prison, captured the château in AD 1088, and gave it the Duc de Normandie.
 Guillaume once freed had to pay a large sum of money to get the château back, and Ascelin had to go back to his castle in Bréval.
 Ascelin was the weaker, but was helped by 'de Seigneurs française', and was able to take back the château and capture Guillaume.
 Guillaume was humiliated, but freed for a large ransom, the hand of his daughter Isabelle, and of course the château.
 In AD 1091 Guillaume attacked the château through the attached abbey.
 Ascelin burned the abbey and captured Guillaume.
 Guillaume then promised the Duc de Normandie and the King of France a lot of money, and 'naturally' they attacked Ascelin and his château was put under siege with a new 'machine of war'.
 He gave in, and Guillaume got his château back in AD 1092.
 Upon the death of Guillaume in AD 1103 the story does not end.
 If your interested check out the rest here.
 What interested me was the 'behind the scene story'.
 The brother of Ascelin had in fact given an insult to a woman, but had been too severely punished by William of Breteuil.
 In the household of the King of France Philip I (AD 1052-1108) the young gentlemen of the court were restless, so for a price they took the part of Ascelin (the weaker of the two in the conflict).
 Richard de Montfort (AD 1065-1092) took command, seconded Ascelin, and defeated Guillaume.
 This royal assistance was more costly than common soldiers, and Ascelin was determined that Guillaume pay the bill.
 Guillaume was the Lord of Ascelin, to which he had given his homage.
 He did not want to give him to the executioners to extract his treasures, so he exposed Guillaume every day in his shirt at the north window of his castle, occasionally throwing a bucket of cold water over him.
 In this way he extorted 3,000 pounds of silver, horses, arms, the château, and Guillaume's daughter whom he demanded in marriage.
 Honour amongst thieves comes to mind.

 The bailiff is mentioned several times on this webpage.
 It origins were in France where a bailiff would administer justice handed down from one of the high courts, and to which there was no appeal.
 Mention was made that in England justice was administered by a sheriff or Viscount, and that the sheriff fulfilled the same functions.
 However mention was also made that in ancient times in England justice was administered by bailiffs as in France, but that the role of the bailiff was to serve the sheriff.
 Bailiff served writs and it was a position held in great contempt by the people.
 Yet in other situations the bailiff was held in good esteem because chief magistrates were also called bailiffs.
 Equally 'in former times' bailiffs looked after the Kings castles.
 And there were different 'ordinary' bailiffs, e.g. bailiff of Liberties, of Lords of Manors, or of Husbandry.
 The bailiff of Liberties was an officer of the court and could arrest a man for which a warrant had been issued by the sheriff.
 But the sheriff could not enter the property of a 'subject' without a specific clause in the writ.
 As such the bailiff of Liberties was a surrogate for the sheriff.
 Bailiff of Lords of Manors collected rents and fines, but even when acting on behalf of the sheriff this type of bailiff could not trespass.
 A bailiff of Husbandry belonged to 'men of good estates' and they would fell trees, cut hedges, repair houses, and 'gather up the profits of the land of their Lord and Master, for which they render accounts yearly".

-cutting off the ears for those who robbed churches, or were guilt of any other theft.
+I came across a new word which was 'aures' which appeared to be the Saxon for cutting off the ears for those who robbed churches, or were guilt of any other theft.
 This lead me to find an extensive article on "Disfigurement, Authority and the Law in early Medical Europe".
 It's worth a read if only to understand that in almost all cases the perpetrator of an injury was fined rather than physically punished, even if the list of gruesome punishments was extensive.

-cuckingstool' (or ducking stool) which was used to punish disorderly (one text mentioned unquiet) women, scolds (public nuisances), and dishonest tradesmen (in particular brewers and bakers).
+Another topic that caught my attention was the 'cuckingstool' (or ducking stool) which was used to punish disorderly (one text mentioned unquiet) women, scolds (public nuisances), and dishonest tradesmen (in particular brewers and bakers).
 And just to make it more interesting one text mentioned "immersed over head and ears in some stinking water".

-corruption of blood' which would happen to an attainder when condemned of a capital crime (felony or treason).
+One topic I had not seen mentioned much was the so-called 'corruption of blood' which would happen to an attainder when condemned of a capital crime (felony or treason).
 The idea was that he (or she) would not only lose one's life, property and any hereditary titles, but that his (or her) children would not inherit and would be "rendered base and ignoble" (their blood was corrupted as well).
 By a specific pardon of the King, children born afterwards could inherit land if it were purchased at the time of the pardon.

-Bawdy-House, a "house of ill fame, kept for the resort and commerce of lewd people of both sexes".
+A nice closing topic in jurisprudence is the so-called Bawdy-House, a "house of ill fame, kept for the resort and commerce of lewd people of both sexes".
 It "endangered the public peace, by drawing together dissolute and debauched persons, and promoting quarrels, but also in respect of its tendency to corrupt the manners of the people, by an open profession of lewdness".
 Couples going to a 'lewd house' could be arrested for fornication or adultery, and offenders could be arrested for breach of the peace.
 "Whores and bawds may be carted" probably means that whores and women in charge of a brothel may be taken to prison in a cart where they could be seen and where people would often throw mud at them.
 A wife could be indicted and set in the pillory with her husband, because being in charge of a brothel was an offence against the domestic economy and the governance of the house, in which the wife was said to have a principle share.
 Bawdy-houses were also known as brothel-houses or 'stews' and brothels were usually whitewashed because of their origins as steambath houses.
 Which leads us nicely on to entertainment.

 Entertainment